eunos-1128/QMEAN/doc/source/getting_started.rst

 Build this Documentation
 --------------------------------------------------------------------------------

+All information on how to build/run QMEAN can be found in the documentation.
-The documentation is based on Sphinx, so you need Python with Sphinx installed, as well as Make.
-In the doc directory is a Makefile, which you can fire with "make html".
-The documentation should then magically appear in doc/build.
+The documentation is based on Sphinx, so you need Python, Sphinx and Make installed on your system.

+  * change to the doc directory
+  * fire: "make html"
+  * the documentation is built in doc/build

 Build QMEAN
 --------------------------------------------------------------------------------